 The construction of the Governor’s Palace began in 1892 at the time of the Governor Lajos Batthyány.
 It is based on the design of one of the leading Hungarian architects of the time, Alajos Hauszmann, who had already proved himself on the project of the King’s Palace and the Parliament building in Budapest.

 Its founders call it the Retro Computer Club.
 The museum has over 2000 exhibits of international and Croatian computer, audio, video and photo technology.
-Located in the premises of 300 square meters in the city centre, it is one of the first 5 world museums on this subject, and is also the largest exhibition of its kind in this part of Europe.
+Located in the premises of 300 square meters in the city center is one of the first 5 world museums about this subject and is also the largest exhibition of its kind in this part of Europe.

-The current Breakwater in the main port basin is known as “molo longo” due to its 1707 m length.
-It is used as a passenger terminal and promenade.
-The construction plans and preparations for the Breakwater began in 1872 and it was completed in 1888.
-It was named Molo Maria Teresa after the Empress for her historic influence on the development of the city.
+The current Breakwater in the main port basin is known as “Molo Longo” due to its 1707m length is used as a passenger terminal and promenade.
+The construction plans and preparations for the Breakwater began in 1872 and was completed in 1888.
+It was named Molo Maria Teresa after the Empress for her historic influence at the development of the city.

 Visiting restaurants is one of the most pleasant ways of getting to know new places, and Rijeka offers many to choose from.
 Taste their fish, meat and vegetarian dishes as well as their exotic specialties.

 Modesto is a small cafe located in the Old Town, between St Vitus Cathedral and the leaning tower.
 It exudes a friendly atmosphere where people can relax and chill.
-At the weekends this café hangout transforms into a night bar open until 2am with interesting lighting, plenty of space, a DJ who plays everything.
+At the weekends this café hangout transforms into a night bar open until 2 am with interesting lighting, plenty of space, a DJ who plays everything.

 Champagne Bar Pommery is in the heart of Korzo.
 This is the stylish place for coffee and exclusive drinks promotions and hot nightlife.
 Business people, the jet-set, celebrities as well as the locals and tourists sit outside when there’s a free seat.

 Beertija is the latest bar/club to open in Rijeka.
 Rijeka’s young people received it like a breath of fresh air, anxious to get the new place where they can go out.
-And Beertija is a great place for a number of reasons.
+And Beertija is a great place for numerous reasons.
 It is, more than anything else, a place dedicated to beer.
-In this bar, you can choose among more than 120 types of beer, from ales, light beers, strong dark beers to fruit flavoured ones, from Croatian beers to the ones imported from the UK or Belgium.
-Even if you are not a great beer fan, you might get excited choosing randomly those with the strangest name, and waiting to see what you will get.
+In this bar, you can choose among more than 120 types of beer, from ales, light beers, strong dark beers to fruit flavored ones, from Croatian beers to the ones imported from the UK or Belgium.
+Even if you are not a great beer fan, you might get excited about choosing randomly those with the strangest name, and waiting to see what you will get.
 The only problem might be the fact that it is so hard to choose

 Rijeka is a vibrant city of Croatia with a splendid and dynamic nightlife.
 Rijeka is the best place for people who enjoy parties.
-The visitors of the city can enjoy their night at cafes, bars, restaurants, casinos, nightclubs, pubs, live music, discos and theatres.
+The visitors of the city can enjoy their night at cafes, bars, restaurants, casinos, nightclubs, pubs, live music, discos, and theatres.
 The alcohol and beer are very cheap in Croatia in general.
-You can also find cocktail bars that serve mixed flavoured cocktails.
+You can also find cocktail bars that serve mixed flavored cocktails.
 The clubbing scene is normally filled with young Croatians.